JetBrains/kotlin-multiplatform-dev-docs/topics/compose-onboard/compose-multiplatform-new-project.md

 This tutorial covers the basic building blocks of a multiplatform project.
 To dive deeper into specifics:
 * **Kotlin Multiplatform**
+  * See an [alternative tutorial](multiplatform-upgrade-app.md), where the application UI is native and only business logic is shared.
   * Read in depth about [mechanisms for sharing code available with Kotlin Multiplatform](multiplatform-share-on-platforms.md).
   * Learn about the [principles behind the structure of a Kotlin Multiplatform project](multiplatform-discover-project.md).
   * For more information on how to manage multiplatform dependencies, see [](multiplatform-add-dependencies.md).